pypa/pip/docs/html/user_guide.rst

 "helloworld" to be installed, your fixed version specified in your constraints file will be used.

+Constraints file can be served via a URL, e.g. http://example.com/constraints.txt instead of only a local file, so that your organization can provide constraints files online from a centraliazed place.

 Constraints file support was added in pip 7.1.
 In :ref:`Resolver changes 2020` we did a fairly comprehensive overhaul, removing several undocumented and unsupported quirks from the previous implementation,